JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 **You intuitively know that sharing your current salary or desired salary probably isn't in your best interest.** But you're also really excited about this opportunity and you don't want to miss out.
 Plus, you're not sure how to not answer this question.

-What should you say when asked for your current salary or expected salary in a job interview?

-It could be as simple as sneaking a peek at your [Interview Cheat Sheet]({{ site.baseurl }}/interview-cheat-sheet/), where you'll have a basic answer to this question ready to go.
-But they don't always make it easy, so here's how to answer the salary expectations questions in a job interview.

 **What if they *insist?***

-What if they tell you the interview process simply can't continue unless you share this info?
+What if they tell you the interview process simply can't continue unless you share your current salary or expected salary?

 This will usually come up in the "[pre-interview]({{ site.baseurl }}/book/interview/pre-interview-phase/)" or "pre-screen", which is right at the beginning of the interview process.
 That's why it's such a sneaky question!
 It's a salary negotiation tactic disguised as a gatekeeper-type interview question.